 7. Letter Subject - supply of the T.V.
 Sets.

 Subject - Payment of bill of Rs.
 10500/-

 By mentioning subject line the reader can get the message quickly.
-Generally the subject line is given in the letter before the

-words of salutation.
+Generally the subject line is given in the letter before the words of salutation.

-8. Words of Honor/Salutation • Words of honor/salutation is like a greeting to another
+8. Words of Words of honor/salutation is like a greeting to another

+Honor/Salutation person.

-1101101/Salutation person.Dear Sirs,
+• Dear Sirs,

 In case of addressing a fir, company, association, society, board

 etc.

 • Dear Sir,

 In case addressing an officer by name.

 • Dear Rajni Ji,

-In case of close relation.
+a In case of close relation.

 9. Starting Writer can begin the letter with the use of following

 sentences sentences:

-• We have the pleasure to inform you
+We have the pleasure to inform you Many the pleasure for your letter.

-Many thanks for your letter
+Many thanks for your letter With reference to your letterdated.

 With reference to your letterdatedWe shall be highly obliged to you

-We shall be highly obliged to you We acknowledge receipt of your letter
+We shall be liighly obliged to you We acknowledge receipt of your letter

 Pleasers refer to your letter

-Thank you for your letter
+Theasers refer to your letter Thank you for your letter

+I regret to inform youthat

-I regret to inform you that
+Tregret to inform you that

 10. Body part Body part is the soul of a letter.
 In the body, message can be passed

-5 1 in following sequencer:
+in following sequencer:

-Reference to any correspondence,

-Which has already taken place
+Reference to any correspondence, Which has already taken place.

-• Main message should be indicated.
+Which has already taken placeMain message should be indicated.

 State your expectation or intention.

 11. Closing Following sentences may be used at the concluding part of a

+11. sentences letter:

-sentences letter: We look forward to hearing from you
+We look forward to hearing from you

 We would be grateful for an early reply

 We shall, of course, be happy to order

 On hearing from you, we shall

-Hopingto hear from you soon
+Hoping to hear from you soon

 12. Complementary The complementary close is a polite way of ending letter.
 It is typed

 close two space below the closing sentence as shown herewith:

 Your faithfully (if salutation starts with sir)

 Yours faithfully (if salutation starts with sirs)

-Your (may also be started in cases of close)
+Your (may also be started in cases of close) Yours sincerely (relation.)

-Yours sincerely (relation.)
+Tours sincerery (relation.)